 Service(s)

-The Girl Scout Cookie Program and other council-sponsored product programs are designed to unleash the entrepreneurial potential in your girls.
+The Girl Scout Cookie Program and other council-sponsored product programs are designed to unleash the entrepreneurial potential in Girl Scouts.
 From there, your troop may decide to earn additional funds on its own.

 Before embarking upon any money-earning or solicitation activities, troops/communities must identify and justify the need for supplemental funds.
 These activities should be consistent with the goals and principles of the Girl Scout program and give girls an opportunity to use skills learned in their group.
 Adults are not permitted to raise money in the name of a Girl Scout troop/community without girl participation or without a Girl Scout present.